Bitburg Middle-High School

 Bitburg Middle-High School (generally referred to as BMHS), originally opened in 1956, was part of the Kaiserslautern School District and had a student population of approximately 230 with a faculty of thirty.
 It was situated in Rhineland-Palatinate, Germany.
 In the 2013-14 school year, the Bitburg Middle School was integrated into the high school.

-Although Bitburg Middle-High School was located at the Bitburg Air Base housing complex, many of the students that attend this school live at the Spangdahlem Air Base or villages in the surrounding areas.
-Over the course of the next decade, a new middle/high school will be built at the Spangdahlem Air Base.
+Although Bitburg Middle-High School was located at the Bitburg Air Base housing complex, many of the students that attended this school lived at the Spangdahlem Air Base or villages in the surrounding areas.
+Over the course of the next decade, a new middle/high school would be built at the Spangdahlem Air Base.

 Bitburg Middle-High School was a member of the Department of Defense Dependents Schools network.
-It implemented and a Block Scheduling/Seminar schedule during the 1994–1995 school year.
+It implemented a Block Scheduling/Seminar schedule during the 1994–1995 school year.

-In 2017, Bitburg Middle-High School closed. in preparation for a complete hand over of the Bitburg grounds back to German control in 2018.
-Students and faculty moved to Spangdahlem.
+In 2017, Bitburg Middle-High School closed.
+In preparation for a complete handover of the Bitburg grounds back to German control in 2018, students and faculty moved to Spangdahlem.

 Accreditation

-Bitburg Middle-High School is fully accredited by AdvancED.
+Bitburg Middle-High School was fully accredited by AdvancED.

 Technology

-There are three computer labs and students have access to 12 carrels containing laptop computers.
-Additionally, there is a intranet in which students can save files to their own server partition.
+There were three computer labs and students had access to 12 carrels containing laptop computers.
+Additionally, there was an intranet in which students could save files to their own server partition.

-A wide variety of distance learning courses are offered, including Marine Biology, French, AP Macroeconomics, AP Calculus BC and AP Statistics.
+A wide variety of distance learning courses were offered, including Marine Biology, French, AP Macroeconomics, AP Calculus BC and AP Statistics.

 Advanced classes

-Bitburg Middle-High School offers many Advanced Placement courses through the College Board program.
+Bitburg Middle-High School offered many Advanced Placement courses through the College Board program.

 Athletics

-There is interscholastic competition for boys and girls during these three seasons.
-All athletes must abide by the Bitburg HS athletic code.
-A physical examination each year is required to try out, practice or play.
-All students must maintain academic eligibility in order to participate in the athletics program.
+There was interscholastic competition for boys and girls during these three seasons.
+All athletes had to abide by the Bitburg HS athletic code.
+A physical examination each year was required to try out, practice or play.
+All students had to maintain academic eligibility in order to participate in the athletics program.